MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/services-sync-not-start.md

 1. Click **Start**, type services.msc in the search box, and then press Enter.
 2. In the list of services, right-click **Microsoft Azure AD Sync**, and then click **Properties**.
-3. Click the **Log On** tab.
+3. Click the `Log On` tab.
 4. Make sure that the account is set to the directory synchronization service account.
 For example: AAD_<*nnnnnnnnnnnn*> or MSOL_<*nnnnnnnnnnnn*>.
-5. If the account isn't set to the directory synchronization service account, select the directory synchronization service account.
+5. Select the directory synchronization service account if the account isn't set to it.

     The directory synchronization service account is located in the Users organizational unit (OU) of the forest domain.
 If this account is in another location, move it to the Users OU of the forest domain.